-If you die while on maternity leave the full range of death benefits will be paid.
+If you die while on maternity leave, lump sum death benefits and pension will be payable.
 This would be based on the rate of earnings you would be receiving if you were not on maternity leave.

 If you decide not to return to work your membership will continue up to week 39 of your maternity leave or later where you have continued to be paid.